 The Agreement must be executed promptly after PHA notice of proposal selection to the selected owner.
-The PHA may not enter into the Agreement if construction or rehabilitation has started after proposal submission.
-Generally, the PHA may not enter into the Agreement with the owner until the subsidy layering review is completed.
+However, the PHA may not enter into the Agreement with the owner until the subsidy layering review is completed.
 Likewise, the PHA may not enter into the Agreement until the environmental review is completed and the PHA has received environmental approval.
-However, the PHA does not need to conduct a subsidy layering review in the case of a HAP contract for existing housing or if the applicable state or local agency has conducted such a review.
-Similarly, environmental reviews are not required for existing structures unless otherwise required by law or regulation.

-The PHA will enter into the Agreement with the owner within 10 business days of receiving both environmental approval and notice that subsidy layering requirements have been met, and before construction or rehabilitation work is started.
+The FCHA will enter into the Agreement with the owner within 10 business days of receiving both environmental approval and notice that subsidy layering requirements have been met, and before construction or rehabilitation work is started.